philipds2/BIO365-1/Assignment-17/README.md

 7. Please use [this dataset](https://vincentarelbundock.github.io/Rdatasets/csv/boot/manaus.csv) for this problem.
 You can read more about the data [here](https://stat.ethz.ch/R-manual/R-devel/library/boot/html/manaus.html).
 The numbers in the `value` column represent monthly averages of the height) of the Rio Negro river near Manaus, Brazil over much of the 20th century.
 Use `ggplot2` to create a histogram of these heights and save it to a PDF called `7.pdf`.
 Make sure to use appropriate axis labels and a descriptive title.

-8. Use the same data as the previous problem.
-Use `ggplot2` to create a [quantile-quantile plot]() that illustrates how well the data fit the normal distribution.
-Save the plot to a PDF called `8.pdf`.
-Write a comment in your code that indicates whether you believe the data fit the normal distribution and why.

 ### Submitting the assignment

 After you complete the problems, *commit* and *push* your answers to GitHub.
 You can commit your code using the following three commands (replace `<message>` with an actual message):